Donrwalsh/donrwalsh.github.io/README.md

 Add Gemfile with `bundle init`.
 Change version to match github.

 `bundle install` and then `bundle exec jekyll serve` to generate files the same way pages does.

+Use the `--drafts` command-line argument to be able to review drafts locally.